 9.6.
 Security.
-You must use industry-standard security appropriate for all End User Data and your processing activities, adequate to preserve End User Data's confidentiality and security and comply with all Laws.
-You will also comply with any security, coding practices, authentication or encryption requirements for Apps in the Security Requirements.
+You must use industry-standard security measures appropriate for all End User Data and your processing activities, adequate to preserve End User Data's confidentiality and security and comply with all Laws.
+You will also comply with any security, coding practices, authentication, encryption, or other requirements for Apps in the Security Requirements.
 You agree to remediate all security vulnerabilities identified to you by Atlassian within the timeframes described in the Security Requirements.

 9.7.
 Security Incidents.
 Upon discovery or notice of any Security Incident, unless prohibited by Laws, you will notify Atlassian without undue delay through the ticketing process described in the App Security Incident Management Guidelines.
 Your notice will provide Atlassian information about the Security Incident and how it may affect Atlassian Products, end users or End User Data, and you agree to provide further information and assistance related to the Security Incident as Atlassian may request.
 In event of a Security Incident, you will be solely responsible, at your own expense, for investigation, remediation and your own notifications to affected end users and regulatory authorities in accordance with Laws and industry standards.
 However, you must obtain Atlassian's approval for any breach notifications to end users that refer directly or indirectly to Atlassian.
 You must ensure that you have an updated contact name and contact information in your developer account for Security Incidents.